A lot is changing when it comes to Small Business Social Media Strategies. What should you be focusing on?

 #2 Create Social Video

-Social video is huge and will only get bigger in 2018 – with Facebook, Instagram, Twitter (even LinkedIn) pushing native video on their newsfeeds.
+Social video is huge and will only get bigger – with Facebook, Instagram, Twitter (even LinkedIn) pushing native video on their newsfeeds.
 And if you create square video you can repurpose it across all the platforms!

 By social video, I mean short video of 3-90 seconds.
 Usually 1 minute is the sweet spot (though this depends entirely on your audience or platform).
 The key here is to create video.
 Here are some tips for getting started, in case you missed this recent post: